 Janet inherited the Huntington’s Disease gene from her late father.
 She was diagnosed with HD at age 61 and although Janet is fully HD symptomatic, she firmly believes she will be the first person cured of HD in Orange County, California.
 Janet’s two adult children and seven grandchildren are all “at risk” of inheriting HD.

 Shana Martin is a world champion lumberjack athlete, fitness competitor, model, personal trainer, business owner and “at risk” for Huntington’s Disease.
 Her mother succumbed to HD in 2013 and Shana advocates for HD education.
-With no current treatment or cure, Shana decided not to test at this time and is relentless in living her life to the fullest.
+Shana tested negative in 2014 and is now married with a healthy baby!

 A happy, generous and enterprising entrepreneur, Michael aspired to become a chef and open his own restaurant.
 He also desired to raise a big family but, at age 26, he was diagnosed with Huntington’s Disease and ruthlessly robbed of his dreams.
 Always the optimist, Michael remains an advocate for HD research.